CarlosGS/export-things/README.md

 * Customize authorship
 * Customize the header for the pages
 * Select if files will be re-downloaded if already present
+* Select if things will be re-processed if the folder is already present (to save time when re-running for long lists)

 Credit
 --------